chungjen/Ansible-Basic/README.md

 # Ansible-Basic

-This repository was to store the source code for Logicalis internal training purpose.
+This repository was to store the document and source code for Logicalis internal training purpose.